sy2002/QNICE-FPGA/doc/best-practices.md

 ---------------------------------

 ISRs are a very complex subject matter.
-Therefore it makes sense that you familiarize yourself with the way how the the interrupt mechanisms are working in hardware by having a look at [doc/int-device.md](int-device.md).
+Therefore it makes sense that you familiarize yourself with how the interrupt mechanisms are working in hardware by having a look at [doc/int-device.md](int-device.md).

 * End your ISR with `RTI`.
 * Most important best practice: Be careful, be paranoid.
 ISRs "must not change